emissary-ingress/emissary/docs/user-guide/running.md

 kubectl apply -f https://www.getambassador.io/yaml/ambassador/ambassador-proxy.yaml
 ```

-Note that `ambassador-proxy.yaml` includes liveness and readiness probes that assume that Ambassador is listening on port 443.
+Note that `ambassador-proxy.yaml` includes liveness and readiness probes that assume that Ambassador is listening to HTTPS on port 443.
 This won't work for an HTTP-only Ambassador.

 ### Without TLS